Skip to content Skip to sidebar Skip to footer

 add_header Permissions-Policy "geolocation=(self https://yourdomain.com), microphone=()";

-make sure your configured is true and not error
+make sure your configuration is true and not an error

 # nginx -t